 Adding a test run under a milestone

 Milestones are a great way to organize your testing efforts.
-You can use them to aggregate test with a common purpose.
+You can use them to aggregate test runs or plans with a common purpose.
 If you want your automated test runs created under a milestone, you can pass the --milestone-id

 argument and the TestRail CLI will create the test run under the specified milestone.